 If you are interested in another version, please send us an email at email@example.com.

-Before launching the case, please ensure that the following prerequisites have been met.
+Before launching a computation task, please ensure that the following prerequisites have been met:

 - Create an account (here)